syncfusion-content/uwp-docs/uwp/Timepicker/SfTimeSelector.md

 ## MinuteCellTemplate

-The MinuteCellTemplate property is used to decorate the minute cell selection box
+The MinuteCellTemplate property is used to decorate the minute cell selection box.

 {% highlight xaml %}